The effect of surface oxidation and crystal thickness on magnetic properties and magnetic domain structures of Cr2Ge2Te6: Methods

 \subsection{Electron microscopy}

 A JEOL ARM 200CF instrument equipped with cold field emission gun and double-spherical aberration-correctors at Brookhaven National Laboratory was used for LTEM and the EELS data shown in Fig.~3(g).
 A double-tilt liquid helium cooling holder (HCTDT 3010, Gatan, Inc.) was used for low-temperature experiments.
+The magnetic field at the sample plane in the LTEM mode as a function of objective lens strength has been calibrated using a modified TEM holder with a Hall-probe \cite{lau2007straightforward}.

 HAADF-STEM imaging and EELS data (for Fig.~3(a, c-e) was acquired on a probe-corrected Thermo Fisher Scientific Themis Z G3 60-200~kV S/TEM operated at 200~kV.
 EELS data was acquired with a Continuum EEL spectrometer and a dispersion of 0.3~eV/channel, a dwell time of 0.02~s, beam current of 50~pA, and a zero loss peak full-width half maximum of 1.9~eV.
 The data was denoised using principal component analysis through the implementation in Hyperspy \cite{hyperspy}.
+The EELS maps shown in Fig.~S8 from which the data in Fig. 3(c-e) is derived, are 36x144 pixels large, with a pixel size of 0.37 nm.
+Thus, in Fig. 4(c), the resolution on the c-axis is also 0.37 nm/pixel.
+The cross-sectional samples were stored in a vacuum desiccator and imaged the day after FIB preparation.